 Season Dates: June 1, 2014 - July 30, 2014

 Session Dates: June 1-18; June 22-July 9; July 13-30

 Affiliation: University of Valladolid and ArchaeoSpain

-Project Director: Dr. Carlos Sanz and Dr. Fernando Romero, University of Valladolid
+Project Director: Dr. Carlos Sanz, University of Valladolid

 Those who join the archaeological crew at the Celtic-Iron Age necropolis and Roman settlement of Pintia will undertake a unique experience that combines archaeological fieldwork and cultural immersion.